Aiming for the top grades at A-level? Here are some tips on how to get them

 Manage your time

 Perhaps the key to successful revision lies in just one word: time.
-Give yourself enough time to revise everything; plan your time; use it well and take breaks, and practice working to exam timings.
+Give yourself enough time to revise everything; plan your time; use it well and take breaks, and practise working to exam timings.

 Revision is a challenge, but bear these tips in mind and dig into the TSR forums and you'll soon find yourself at uni, doing that laundry.
 Final tip?
-Keep white clothes and coloured ones separate - good luck!
+Keep white clothes and coloured ones separate.
+Good luck!

-Our partnership with The University of Law Business School
+Our partnership with Lancaster University Management School